microsoftgraph/msgraph-sdk-powershell/src/Identity.SignIns/beta/docs/New-MgBetaTenantRelationshipMultiTenantOrganizationTenant.md

 ```

 ### -JoinedDateTime
-Date and time when the tenant joined the multi-tenant organization.
+Date and time when the tenant joined the multitenant organization.
 Read-only.

 ```yaml